-- PowertrainCARE: The most basic of Ford’s ESP contracts covers essentially the engine, transmission and driveline, but not every part.
+- PowertrainCARE: The most basic Ford extended warranty contract covers essentially the engine, transmission and driveline, but not every part.
 On its website, Ford says the plan covers 29 components.
 (The details in the downloadable brochure shows many more covered parts than that, so Ford is likely considering some major systems as a single component.)
 Also, Ford defines driveline coverage for front-wheel drive or rear-wheel drive but also notes that these two encompass all-wheel drive if the vehicle is so equipped.

 - BaseCARE: The second level up augments PowertranCARE by covering steering, brakes, front suspension (but not rear suspension), air conditioning and heat and some electrical components.
 Ford says the BaseCARE plan covers 84 components altogether.

-- ExtraCARE: The third tier of Ford ESP covers 113 components, essentially adding more brake elements to the mix, along with “high tech.”
+- ExtraCARE: The third tier of Ford’s extended warranty plans covers 113 components, essentially adding more brake elements to the mix, along with “high tech.”
 In this plan, that means the instrument panel, power seat motors, power locks and window motors and cruise control.
 To get coverage of what most people would consider the real “high tech,” such as the audio/entertainment, navigation and driver-assist systems, you need to buy the top tier, PremiumCARE.

 - PremiumCARE: The highest level for Ford Protect ESP coverage is of course the most comprehensive (and expensive).
 It fills out gaps in the categories covered by the other tiers and adds several more.
 It is the only one of the four tiers to cover rear suspension, for example.
 Ford says PremiumCARE covers more than 1,000 components.

-For new and used Fords, the standard deductible is $100, but you can optionally choose $0, $50 or $200 deductibles (not $0 for used cars), or a disappearing deductible.
+For new and used Fords, the standard deductible is $100, but you can also choose a $0, $50 or $200 deductible (not $0 for used cars), or a disappearing deductible.
 The latter means you do not pay the deductible for covered repairs performed by the dealer that sold you the car.